-- 3.1 Wiring, components, and terminals are effectively soldered. - Range effectively soldered components mechanically supported, no 'dry' joints, no short circuits, no heat damage to component and copper tracks. - 3.2 Printed circuit or strip boards and other components are firmly mounted in their containers, and wiring is tidy and held in place. - 3.3 The products are finished and labelled, and function as intended.
+effectively soldered - components are mechanically supported, no 'dry' joints, no short circuits, no heat damage to component and copper tracks.

+- 3.2 Printed circuit or strip boards and other components are firmly mounted in their containers, and wiring is tidy and held in place. - 3.3 The product is finished and labelled, and functions as intended.